aarthificial-unity/safekeeper/README.md

 ---

-> NOTE: Typewriter has been released for educational purposes.
+> NOTE: Safekeeper has been released for educational purposes.
 It probably won't
 > be developed further.

 Safekeeper is a simple save system for [Unity].